matthew-spire/android-kotlin-sleep-tracker/README.md

 This is the toy app for Lesson 7 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).

+The original repository for this can be found [here](https://github.com/udacity/andfun-kotlin-sleep-tracker-with-recyclerview).

 ## SleepQualityTracker with RecyclerView

 This app builds on the SleepQualityTracker you developed in Lesson 6.
 In this lesson you'll learn how to display a list of results in a RecyclerView instead of a static ScrollView.
 You'll also learn how you can refactor your code to make it more efficient so it will be easier to maintain and test.